zippynk/ripoffbot/Readme.md

 The `--classic` flag makes ripoffbot run in a simpler mode, more like said mailbot.

-WARNING: THIS IS A DEVELOPMENT VERSION!
-USE AT YOUR OWN RISK!

 # Commands (run from IRC):

 `@tell recipient message` delivers `message` to `recipient` when they are next "seen" saying something.
 If they are "seen" next in a private message to ripoffbot, `message` will be delivered in a reply to that message, and ripoffbot will send a notification message to the sender in the from that the sender sent the original `@tell` command (either in the public channel or via a private message).